ruricolist/vernacular/README.md

     :all-as-functions ; all the exports, as functions :all-as-setters ; all the exports, as setters

+These can be combined, with each other and with regular names:

+    (:all-functions :all-setters x y z)

 You can limit these using `:except`:

     (:except :all x y) ; All variables except x and y.